Skip to content

 ModelCallbacks

-• AfterModelCallback: Runs after the model finishes (or per streaming phase).
+• AfterModelCallbackStructured: Runs after the model finishes with structured arguments.

 Signatures: